Eshan-Agarwal/Receipts-dates-extractor/README.md

 * Finally build a RESTful API using flask - See script.py file for more API details.

 ## API Link : https://receipts-info.herokuapp.com/

+* This API takes single or multiple images of receipts, bills, tax-invoice as input and return a pandas DataFrame contain dates of input images.